EmmanuelDemey/eslint-plugin-angular/docs/no-controller.md

         $scope.text = 'Hello World';
     }); // error: Based on the Component-First Pattern, you should avoid the use of controllers

+## Version

+This rule was introduced in eslint-plugin-angular 0.9.0

 ## Links

 * [Rule source](../rules/no-controller.js)